hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

             <td>String</td>
             <td>Nullable</td>
             <td>
-                URL of target ValueSet to be mapped.
+                URL of the target ValueSet to be mapped.
             </td>
         </tr>
         <tr>